kamalyesh/KompressorTool/README.md

   To read this data, this code provides another function too.

   Another benefit of this storage structure is, <em>it reduces space required to store those words!!</em>

+  Then, again, we need that small time for opening and closing files, which when used multiple times, is not so small at all.
+So...
+I converted this file structure into code.
+Note that this option is advisable only if you have put all the words (you may or may not use) of the language into this structure.